Fantasy football: Kamara, Drake top Week 4 running back rankings

 Sept.
 29 (UPI) -- Alvin Kamara, Kenyan Drake, Ezekiel Elliott, Dalvin Cook and Aaron Jones top my Week 4 fantasy football running back rankings for 2020.

-Nick Chubb, Derrick Henry, James Conner, Clyde Edwards-Helaire and Austin Ekeler round out my Top 10 options for Week 4.
-Jonathan Taylor, James Robinson and Devin Singletary also are among my other favorite starts this week at the running back position.
+Nick Chubb, Clyde Edwards-Helaire, Austin Ekeler, Josh Jacobs and Jonathan Taylor round out my Top 10 options for Week 4.
+James Robinson and Devin Singletary also are among my other favorite starts this week at the running back position.

+Tarik Cohen should be removed from all lineups after he sustained a season-ending injury in Week 3.
+Pittsburgh Steelers and Tennessee Titans players also should be removed from lineups until further notice after their Week 4 game was postponed.

 Those injuries have led to increased relevance for former backup ball carriers who could help your team immediately.
 If you had one of the injured running backs and need a replacement, try to target a player who will get a lot of carriers, targets in the passing game or goal line work and has a good Week 4 matchup.